SimSimnv/Adverter/README.md

 # Adverter
-A single page application made with javascript, jquery, AJAX, REST and Kinvey.
-The API consist of creating, listing, editing and deleting of advertisements(CRUD).
+A single page application made with javascript, jquery, AJAX, REST, Kinvey and Sammy.
+The API consist of creating, listing, editing and deleting of advertisements and user reviews(CRUD).